 Volunteers help directly or indirectly as people with disabilities develop their leisure skills and assist in completing projects.
-May include playing games, doing puzzles, reading, etc. Must be at least 14 years of age.
+May include, reading to residents, playing games, doing puzzles, etc. Must be at least 14 years of age.
 You can select the time you want to volunteer, any time is appreciated.
 Mornings, afternoons, evenings, weekends and for as little as 30 minutes each time.
 Volunteers must remain under supervision of staff.

 Our Village owned business, Northwest Produce, operates a 15,200 square foot green house growing 2,800 tomato plants.
 Vine-ripened chemical free tomatoes are sold and marketed through area grocery stores April-November.
 Volunteers assist in the production of tomato crop by planting and transplanting, as well as other greenhouse duties.